projectcarepop/carepop/memory-bank/systemPatterns.md

 -   UI Components: Independent per platform (\`carepop-nativeapp/src/components\` vs. \`carepop-web/src/components\`).
 No direct code sharing.
 -   Types/Interfaces/Utilities: Currently independent per project.
 If significant overlap arises, consider creating a dedicated \`packages/shared-types\` or \`packages/shared-utils\` directory at the root, potentially managed with pnpm workspaces *only if* the overhead is justified.
 For now, maintain separation.
 -   Configuration: Each project manages its own ESLint, Prettier, TypeScript config.

+### User Profile Management

+-   **Data Storage**: User profile data is stored in the Supabase `profiles` table, linked to `auth.users` via `user_id`.
+-   **Initial Profile Creation (Trigger)**: A Supabase database trigger (`on_auth_user_created` executing `public.handle_new_user()`, defined in migration `20240815120000_create_handle_new_user_trigger.sql`) automatically creates a basic profile entry (stub with non-sensitive data like email) when a new user signs up via Supabase Auth.
+-   **Detailed Profile Completion & Encryption (Client + Backend API)**: After initial signup, users are typically routed to a `CreateProfileScreen` (or similar flow) to fill in more detailed information.
+Data for fields requiring Application-Level Encryption (e.g., `genderIdentity`, `pronouns`, `assignedSexAtBirth`, `philhealth_no`, etc.) is sent to the backend (`updateUserProfileService`), which encrypts these fields before saving them.
+-   **Profile Updates (Backend API)**: For authenticated users, profile updates (text-based fields) are handled via a dedicated backend API (`PATCH /api/users/profile` in `carepop-backend`).
+This API uses `authMiddleware` for authentication and `profileService` to interact with the Supabase database.
+Fields requiring encryption are encrypted by the service before saving.
+    -   The backend API, upon successful update, returns the complete updated profile object (with sensitive fields decrypted).
+This response object wraps the profile data within a `data` key (e.g., `{"data": {...profile_object...}, "message": "..."}`).
+Frontend consumers must access `responseData.data` to get the actual profile entity.
+-   **Profile Viewing (Backend API Recommended for Decryption)**: Profile data is displayed on screens like `MyProfileScreen`.
+To ensure sensitive fields are decrypted, fetching profile data should ideally go through a backend service (like `getUserProfileService`) that handles decryption.
+If direct client-Supabase reads are used for non-sensitive parts, a separate call to a backend decryption service might be needed for sensitive fields, or sensitive fields might not be displayed directly without this step.
+-   **Client-Side Updates (Legacy/Specific Cases)**: Certain non-text updates (like avatar uploads, previously) might be handled directly by the client interacting with Supabase services (e.g., Storage), followed by an update to the `profiles` table (either via backend or client-side call if RLS allows).

+### Native Mobile App (`carepop-mobile`)

+-   **Navigation**: Managed by `react-navigation`.
+Core navigation logic is centralized in `src/navigation/AppNavigator.tsx`.
+This includes a `RootStack.Navigator` that handles the top-level flow (Loading, Auth, CreateProfile, Main App Drawer).
+    -   The `RootStack.Navigator` checks `!session` first.
+If a session exists, it then checks `!profile || !profile.first_name` (note: `first_name` is snake_case, matching the `Profile` interface from `supabase.ts`) to determine if the user needs to complete their profile via `CreateProfileScreen` or can proceed to the `MainAppDrawer`.
 ```

 **END OF FILE: systemPatterns.md (Final Version)**